Information

 Details/Verification

-14.1 How confident are you about the robustness of your arrangements for reviewing and improving the effectiveness and efficiency of controls in your area, and are you satisfied that controls in your area support your objectives?
+14.1 How confident are you in the robustness of your arrangements for reviewing and improving control effectiveness and efficiency, and that these controls support your objectives?

 You should be reviewing internal controls in your area at appropriate points in time e.g., when processes change, or operational shortcomings come to light.